Dell G Series: Reception

-Reception for the Dell G3 has been mixed.
+The reception for the Dell G3 has been mixed.
 Digital Trends gave the Dell G3 a rating 3.5 out of 5 stars with a rating of 7.0.
 TechRader gave the Dell G3 a rating of 4 out of 5 stars.
 Laptop Mag gave the Dell G3 3 out of 5 stars.
 YouTuber Dave Lee gave the G3 a negative review due to its poor thermal performance; while it didn't thermal throttle, it did produce high temperatures under load.

 Reception for the Dell G7 has been generally positive.
-Laptop Mag gave the Dell G7 3.5 out of 5 stars while PCworld gave the Dell G7 4 out of 5 stars.
+Laptop Mag gave the Dell G7 3.5 out of 5 stars, while PC World gave the Dell G7 4 out of 5 stars.
 Wired gave the Dell G7 a rating of 7 out of 10.
 Dave Lee gave the Dell G7 a positive review.

 Lawsuits

 In October 2020, a law firm advocating for consumer rights claimed to be investigating Dell based on multiple reports of overheating in the G3 and G5 Series laptops.
 Issues such as screen stuttering and battery failure were prominent.
 As a resort, users would attempt to alleviate the heat using a variety of makeshift methods, but this would significantly decrease performance of the hardware as a gaming device.
 The law firm filed a suit on the basis of deceptive trade practice, but this has yet to appear in court.